 2. Contact Your Utility Company Before Moving

-Before moving, it is important that you double check that you have no overdue utility bills still left to be paid in your old home before transferring utilities to your new residence.
-To determine if there is something you still owe, you can contact your provider to get your balance.
-Making any outstanding payments will not only allow you to finish out your time with your old utility service provider, but it will also ensure there are no lasting repercussions for the delay.
+Double check that you have no overdue utility bills still left to be paid in your old home before transferring utilities to your new residence.
+To determine if there is something you still owe, phone your provider or contact them online to get your remaining balance.
+Making any outstanding payments will allow you to finish out your time with your old utility service provider, and ensure there are no lasting repercussions or additional charges for the delay.
 Most notably, failure to pay outstanding balances is known to negatively affect your credit score, so closing out your time with your current provider will be an important step in transferring utilities and ensuring no serious consequences.

 Schedule disconnection of all utility services at the old home before moving.
-Be sure to set up disconnection of electric, gas and water services the day after you leave—this will ensure that the power will be on until you lock that front door for the last time.
-Also, if you forget something and have to go back, you’ll have the light to find what you left behind.
+Be sure to set up the disconnection of your electric, gas and water services the day after you leave, which will ensure that the power will be on even after you have locked that front door for the last time.
+This is also helpful if you forget something and have to go back, as you’ll have the light to find what you left behind.

-If you put up a deposit with a utility provider at your old residence, ask for any refund due to you.
+If you put up a security deposit with a utility provider at your old residence, ask for any refund due to you.
 If you have paid the full amount of your bills in a timely manner you should be entitled to get the deposit back, as it is meant to cover any losses suffered by late or inadequate payments.
 You should also see if there is an unpaid balance or disconnection fee associated with your account.
-Addressing these items is a simple way to prevent getting a surprise bill from the old provider after transferring.
+Addressing these items is a simple way to prevent getting a surprise bill from your old provider after transferring utilities.

-As you set up your service for the home you’re moving to, make a point of giving your new address to your utilities after transferring, both old and new.
-Passing this information along will enable to you receive your bills in the future and will allow your former service company to pass along any charges, should there be any final payments you still have left to make, you can receive that information in a timely fashion after moving to your new home in a timely fashion and will be able to address it swiftly to prevent any unwanted repercussions from coming about because of the delayed response.
+As you set up your service for your new residence, make a point of giving your new address to your old and new utilities after transferring.
+Passing this information along will enable to you receive your bills in the future and will allow your former service company to pass along any charges, should there be any final payments remaining.
+The benefit of this is that you will receive that information after moving to your new home in a timely fashion and will be able to address it swiftly to prevent any unwanted repercussions from coming about because of the delayed response.

 8. Schedule Utilities Before Arrival